modelica/efmi-standard.org/content/introduction.md

 ### Container architecture and model representations{id="Container-architecture-and-model-representations"}

-The _eFMI Standard_ can be thought of as a bridge closing the gap between the modelling and simulation world and the embedded software world.
+The _eFMI Standard_ can be thought of as a bridge closing the gap between the modeling and simulation world and the embedded software world.
 It defines a container architecture with various model representations to capture all activities of the required credible model transformation process:

 - Behavior / reference results for testing (eFMI Behavioral Model containers).
 - Target-independent algorithmic solution with guarantees on exception-free execution, error handling, worst time execution and memory requirements (eFMI Algorithm Code container) based on eFMI GALEC (***G***uarded ***A***lgorithmic ***L***anguage for ***E***mbedded ***C***ontrol).